IBM-Cloud/docs/admin/index.md

             },
             {
                "title":"Connectivity",
                "description":"Cool Service is built to let you connect easily and to all of your services and applications.
-You can start analyzing your data right away with familiar tools."
+You can start analyzing your data immediately with familiar tools."
             }
          ],
          "featuredImageUrl":"http://path/to/icon_64x64.png",